maseev/narwhal/README.md

 Features
 --------
-* Provides convenient methods for manipulating entity (persist, read, update, delete).
+* Provides convenient methods for manipulating entities (persist, read, update, delete).
-* Basic transaction management supports.
+* Supports basic transaction management.
 * Supports connection pool;
-* Provides easy way to map class fields to the database columns through annotation;
+* Provides easy way to map class's fields to the database columns through annotation;
-* Automatically creating instance of the mapped class;
+* Automatically creates instances of the mapped classes;
-* Includes succinct number of convenient methods that provide the easy way to use prepared statements to query database;
+* Includes a small number of convenient methods that provide easy way to use prepared statements to query database;
-* Automated work with resources (e.g. closing prepared statements, result set, closing database connection when some error occurs);
+* Does all the boring stuff for you (e.g. closes prepared statements, result set, closes database connections when some error occurs);
-* Provides logging support that makes easy to log any situations that occur while working with database (Narwhal's using [slf4j](http://www.slf4j.org/) to do logging).
+* Provides logging support that makes easy to log any situations that occur while working with the database (Narwhal's using [slf4j](http://www.slf4j.org/) to do logging).

 How to build
 ------------